clio-janelia/clio_website/documentation/README.md

 ### Atlas

 The atlas plugin provides a community forum for sharing and viewing parts of the dataset that people find interesting.
-For instansce, it might be used to highlight a strangely shaped membrane, an organelle, or imaging artifacts.
+For instance, it might be used to highlight a strangely shaped membrane, an organelle, or imaging artifacts.
 The UI, shown below, shows 2D snapshots of each annotation.
 By clicking on one of these 2D snapshots, the user navigates to that location in the dataset.
 The UI also enables filtering based on dataset and keyword.